fuse-open/fuselibs/Source/Fuse.Controls.Navigation/Docs/Navigator.md

 To have complete control over page transitions use the @PageView class.
 It works just like a `Navigator` but has no standard transitions or state changes.

+When using custom transitions be sure to add a @ReleasePage action.
+This instructs the `Navigator` and `PageView` on when it can reuse, discard, or add the page to its cache.

 ## Example

 The following example illustrates a basic navigation setup using a @Router and @Navigator.